 suggap

-Scarface is a 1983 American crime drama film directed by Brian De Palma and written by Oliver Stone.
-Loosely based on the 1929 novel of the same name and serving as a loose remake of the 1932 film, it tells the story of Cuban refugee Tony Montana (Al Pacino), who arrives penniless in Miami during the Mariel boatlift and becomes a powerful drug lord.
-The film co-stars Steven Bauer, Michelle Pfeiffer, Mary Elizabeth Mastrantonio and Robert Loggia.
-De Palma dedicated this version of Scarface to the memories of Howard Hawks and Ben Hecht, the writers of the original film.
+Scarface is a 1983 American neo-noir crime drama film directed by Brian De Palma, written by Oliver Stone and starring Al Pacino.
+It is a remake of the 1932 film, in turn based on the 1930 novel.
+It tells the story of Cuban refugee Tony Montana, who arrives in Miami during the Mariel boatlift and becomes a powerful drug lord.
+The film co-stars Michelle Pfeiffer, Steven Bauer, Robert Loggia and Mary Elizabeth Mastrantonio.

 Plot

-In 1980, Cuban refugee and ex-convict Tony Montana arrives in Miami as part of the Mariel boatlift, where he is sent to a refugee camp with his best friend Manny Ray and their companions Angel and Chi-Chi.
-The four are released and given green cards in exchange for murdering a former Cuban general at the request of Miami drug lord Frank Lopez.
-They find work as dishwashers at a restaurant, but are dissatisfied.
-Tony proclaims that he is meant for bigger things.
-Frank's right-hand man Omar Suarez sends the four to purchase cocaine from Colombian dealers.
-Tony and Angel are captured at gunpoint, and Tony is forced to watch Angel being dismembered with a chainsaw before Manny and Chi-Chi rescue him.
-The three kill the Colombians and personally deliver the recovered drugs and money to Frank, suspecting that Omar set them up.
+In 1980, ex-convict Cuban refugee Tony Montana arrives in Miami as part of the Mariel boatlift with his friend Manny Ribera and their companions, Angel and Chi-Chi.
+Miami drug lord Frank Lopez arranges green cards for them in exchange for killing a former henchman for Fidel Castro.
+Dissatisfied with their jobs as restaurant dishwashers, Tony and Manny meet with Frank's right-hand man Omar Suarez, who sends the four to purchase cocaine from Colombian dealers.
+Tony and Angel are taken at gunpoint; Tony is forced to watch as Angel is dismembered with a chainsaw, before Manny and Chi-Chi rescue them.
+They kill three of the dealers and deliver the drugs and money to Frank in person, suspecting that Omar set them up.